 Installation: 6-channel sound, digitally printed banners, video animations, wall painting, 2019

 Einen Riesigen Schwarm (A Giant Swarm), is a multi-channel narrative and sound experience embedded in an immersive multimedia installation that traverses the inextricable intermingling of the digital and the physical and reflects on the biological, ecological, and psychological side-effects of our march toward questionable forecast technological utopias.
 The work is a kind of speculative science fiction envisioning new life forms that are adapting to live and thrive within a post-anthropocene environment shaped by pollution and anthropogenic climate change.
 The work is informed by extensive research into the emerging science around the proliferation of jellyfish in the oceans,

-- Sound pieces written and spoken by Gretta Louw with inspiration and quotes from: Victor Galaz, Lisa-ann Gerschwin, Peter Godfrey-Smith, Donna Haraway, Sabrina Imbler, Ursula Le Guin, Cixin Liu, John Muir, and Anna Tsing.
+- Narratives written and spoken by Gretta Louw with inspiration and quotes from: Victor Galaz, Lisa-ann Gerschwin, Peter Godfrey-Smith, Donna Haraway, Sabrina Imbler, Ursula Le Guin, Cixin Liu, John Muir, and Anna Tsing.

 - Installation photos by Gretta Louw and Katrin Petroschkat, with Barbara Herold.

 - Visual Arts Prize from the Cultural Department of the City of Munich (2019). link